-- so far as the Director is aware, there is no relevant audit information of which the Group and Parent Company's auditor is unaware; and - they have taken all the steps that they ought to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Group and Parent Company's auditor is aware of that information.
+- so far as the Director is aware, there is no relevant audit information of which the Group and Parent Company's auditors are unaware; and - they have taken all the steps that they ought to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Group and Parent Company's auditors are aware of that information.

-Independent auditor
+Independent auditors

-A resolution is to be proposed at the Annual General Meeting in accordance with Section 489 of the Companies Act 2006 for the re-appointment of PricewaterhouseCoopers LLP as independent auditor of the Parent Company and authorising the Directors to set its remuneration.
+A resolution is to be proposed at the Annual General Meeting in accordance with Section 489 of the Companies Act 2006 for the re-appointment of PricewaterhouseCoopers LLP as independent auditors of the Parent Company and authorising the Directors to set its remuneration.